orogersilva/orogersilva/README.md

 **I'm heavy practitioner of Extreme Programming.
 "INDIVIDUALS AND INTERACTIONS over processes and tools" - I strongly believe that I am also interessed in other Agile topics.**

 * 👨‍💻 I am working at [Phi](https://www.linkedin.com/company/somosaphi/), [4all Hub](https://www.linkedin.com/company/4all/) as a Mobile Specialist and in Scrum Master role in Porto Alegre, Brazil.
-* ✍ 🏾I wrote a [book](https://www.casadocodigo.com.br/products/livro-entrega-continua-android) about Continuous Delivery (CD) for Android Development context.
+* ✍ I wrote a [book](https://www.casadocodigo.com.br/products/livro-entrega-continua-android) about Continuous Delivery (CD) for Android Development context.
 * ✍ I write on [Medium](https://medium.com/@orogersilva) mainly about Android Development, Software Engineering and Agile.
 * 🎤 I have [presentations](https://speakerdeck.com/orogersilva) that I did in past conferences and in short talks.